-Iced Earth's line-up changes very frequently; Jon Schaffer is the only musician who has always been in the band.
-One of their singers, Matt Barlow, temporarily left the band in 2003, returning in 2008 for The Crucible of Man.
+Iced Earth's line-up changes very frequently; only Jon Schaffer has remained with the band since he founded it, as most of the other members have been hired session players.
+Longtime vocalist Matt Barlow temporarily left the band in 2003, returning in 2008 for The Crucible of Man.
 While he was gone, Tim "Ripper" Owens (the Replacement Scrappy for Judas Priest) sang in Iced Earth.
 And the fans raged as much as the Priest fans did during their own Owens era.

 - Brent Smedley - drums (1996-1997, 1998-1999, 2006-2013, 2015-present)

 - 1996 - The Dark Saga

 - 1998 - Something Wicked This Way Comes